PeterZs/NSR_PyTorch/README.md

 <sup>3</sup>TeleAI
 </div>

-This is the official implementation of our SIGGRAPH ASIA 2025 paper, [Emergent 3D Correspondence from Neural Shape Representation](https://arxiv.org/abs/2509.17431).
+This is the official implementation of our SIGGRAPH ASIA 2025 paper, [Hierarchical Neural Semantic Representation for 3D Semantic Correspondence](https://arxiv.org/abs/2509.17431).

 ## Introduction